Prosecutor: 4 more slayings tied to California serial killer

 The shootings terrorized the Central Valley city of Stockton earlier this year as police searched for a man clad in black who appeared to be “on a mission” as he hunted victims for ambush-style shootings.
 He was also tied violence in Alameda County.

-Wesley Brownlee was arrested in October when he “was out hunting” for another possible victim in Stockton, police said at the time.
-Authorities had said they had linked him to the killings of six men and the wounding of a woman.
-Prosecutors charged him in a seventh killing, which had not been disclosed before, on Tuesday.
+Three of the four slayings listed in court documents Tuesday have already been disclosed by authorities — who earlier said they had linked suspect Wesley Brownlee to the killings of six men and the wounding of a woman — but charges had not been filed.

+Tuesday’s fourth case, an April 2021 slaying that brings the total to seven killings, was previously unreported.

-Brownlee is set to appear in court Jan.
+Brownlee was arrested in October when he “was out hunting” for another possible victim in Stockton, police said at the time.
+He is set to appear in court Jan.
 3. His public defender, Allison Nobert, did not immediately return a request for comment.

-Brownlee was initially only charged in the deaths of three victims in Stockton: Jonathan Rodriguez Hernandez, 21, who died Aug.
+Brownlee was i nitially only charged in the deaths of three victims in Stockton: Jonathan Rodriguez Hernandez, 21, who died Aug.
 30; Juan Cruz, 52, who died Sept.
 21; and Lawrence Lopez Sr., 54, who died Sept.
 27.

 The amended complaint, filed Tuesday, additionally charges Brownlee with the killings of Paul Yaw, 35, who died July 8, and Salvador Debudey Jr., 43, who died Aug.
 11, in Stockton, as well as the Alameda County fatal shootings of Juan Vasquez Serrano, 39, on April 10, 2021, and Mervin Harmon on April 16, 2021.